blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 from the spell compendium volume I, except that you achieve this spell by conventional, and not arcane means.
 ### Gnome Cunning (requires at least 15 CON)
-You have advantage on all intelligence, wisdom, and charisma saving throws made against spells or magical effects.
+You have advantAge: on all intelligence, wisdom, and charisma saving throws made against spells or magical effects.
 ### Tinker (requires at least 15 INT)
 You are proficient with tinker's tools.